LincaMarius/ISAP-1_Computer_Project/README.md

 ## Design improvement by analyzing and modifying the block diagram of the SAP-1 computer

+### Original block diagram

 The original Block Diagram of the SAP-1 computer can be found in the book "Digital Computer Electronics" by Albert Paul Malvino and Jerald A. Brown, on page 141 and is labeled Figure 10-1.

-In the following figure, I present to you a reproduction of the block diagram of the SAP-1 computer.
+In the following figure, I present a reproduction of the original block diagram of the SAP-1 computer.

 ![ Figure 1 ](/Pictures/Figure1.png)